Learning Disabilities (Difficulties)

 Some types of learning disabilities are defined by a cognitive processing problem.

 - Auditory Processing – The ability to perceive and understand what is heard.
 With this disorder there is no issue with the ability to hear, however students often struggle in the classroom to follow instructions, or complete work efficiently with background noise.
+Often they will require tutoring.

 - Processing Speed – The rate or speed at which the brain handles information.
 These people take longer to complete tasks, struggle to complete set work and spend long periods of time on homework tasks.